 This fun Valentine's Day Writing Craft is a great way to get students to write about the special people in their lives.
 This displayable banner craft is a perfect way to blend academics into your Valentine's Day fun.

 Valentine's Day is a great chance to get students to take stock of their friendships and those special people in their lives.

 While students tend to focus on candy and cards, there are so many great opportunities to look beyond the “things” of Valentine's Day to recognize and appreciate their relationships with others.

 This fun craftivity offers an approachable take on writing that can engage even the most reluctant writers.
 Click the button below to get it now!

-What's included in the Valentine's Writing Banner Craft?
+What's included in this Valentine's Day Writing Activity?

 With all the excitement of Valentine's Day, it can be challenging to keep students on track with academics.
 This writing craft was designed to be easy-to-implement and standards-focused to keep students learning even after the fun has begun.